Flavio-Vicentini/task-manager-api/README.md

 ---

 <h2>About</h2>
 <p>Project development for The Complete Node.js Developer Course (Udemy) made by Andrew Mead.
-The project is an API Rest for task management with authentication, sending emails, avatar upload and create,list,update and delete tasks.</p>
+The project is an API Rest for task management with authentication, sending emails, avatar upload,create,list,update and delete tasks and tests with Jest.</p>
-<p>The technologies used for the development were NodeJS (Express,Multer,JWT) and MongoDB (Mongoose).</p>
+<p>The technologies used for the development were NodeJS (Express,Multer,JWT),MongoDB (Mongoose) and Jest for testing.</p>